Sports rorts affair (2020): Gaetjens report

 Prime Minister Morrison commissioned an investigation by the Secretary of the Department of the Prime Minister and Cabinet.
 The resulting report, handed down in early February 2020, indicated that there was "no basis for the suggestion that political considerations were the primary determining factor" and did not unduly influence the decision-making process; though what influence this report (known as the Gaetjens report) found political considerations actually had is unknown.
 Morrison said the Gaetjens report was a cabinet document and therefore would not be made public.

 Labor, Greens and the crossbenches in the Senate demanded the release of the report.
 On 12 February 2020, the Senate voted down a motion which would have stripped Senate government leader Mathias Cormann of his ability to represent the Prime Minister in the chamber until 6 March, unless the government tabled the report.

-John Hewson, who as the failed Liberal Opposition leader led the attack on then Sports Minister Ros Kelly in the 1993-94 sports rorts affair which led to Kelly's resignation, condemned Prime Minister Morrison's disregard for the auditor general's report into the sports grant program.
-He described this current sports saga as even worse than the 1993-94 sports rorts affair and joined in calling for Senator McKenzie's resignation.
+John Hewson, who as the Liberal Opposition leader led the attack on then Sports Minister Ros Kelly in the 1993–94 sports rorts affair which led to Kelly's resignation, condemned Prime Minister Morrison's disregard for the auditor general's report into the sports grant program.
+He described this current sports saga as even worse than the 1993–94 sports rorts affair and joined in calling for Senator McKenzie's resignation.
 Hewson had months earlier revealed that he was no longer a member of the Liberal Party meaning he did not face any repercussions for this criticism of the Prime Minister.